Chatter Back End

 When you first launch Insomnia

 , it will ask you to login and setup E2EE to keep your data safe.
-I don’t need to keep my data in the backend and just click on the Use the local Scratch Pad
+If you don’t need to keep your data in the backend, just click Use the local Scratch Pad

 To test with Insomnia